Hello Readers, Do you know about different types of shoe soles and what material are shoe soles made of?

 If we are talking about Cork Soles, then the first thing that strikes in our mind is Pain-relief and comfort.
 Cork is a very famous versatile natural material.
 Many things were made from Cork, like, bulletin boards, wine bottles, Art pieces, etc.

-Leather Soles are very popular and lasting from a very ancient time.
+Leather Soles are very popular and long-lasting from a very ancient time.
 They are very popular for formal usage.
 Leather Soles are very reliable and most durable if maintained properly.
 The most favourite plus point for users who uses shoes with Leather Soles is that they keep your feet sweat-free and have the ability to mould into any foot shape.
-Leather soles are one of the most common types of shoe soles that is mostly used in formal footwear.
+Leather soles are one of the most common footwear sole materials that is mostly used in formal footwear.

 Ridgeway Soles are the variation of Rubber Soles.
 These soles are very durable and strong too.
 Shoes having these types of soles are perfect for rough use because the ridge channels are for added traction and stability.
 These soles are very lightweight and have a raised profile.